Need software to resize image in CM or Inches? Try this batch utility for offline use!

-Add photos into the program
+Add photos to the program

 Use Add files or Add folder button to upload your images into the program